 A mature Blood Python will grow to 5-8 feet in length and are heavily built with muscle.
 In relation to the length of the python’s body, its tail is very short in length.
 Its blood red color comes from its scales, which will begin to appear within 2-3 years of age.
-They are non-venomous snakes.
 Females are often longer than males.
 When breeding, they lay a clutch of up to 12-16 eggs.

-Habitat/Range: Found in Indonesia, Thailand, and Malaysia.
+Found in Indonesia, Thailand, and Malaysia.
 Unconfirmed records state that these snakes may be found in several other countries (Singapore), but it is more likely that they were introduced there by humans.

 They live primarily in lowland swamps, but can also be found in rainforest habitats and marshes.
 They have been known to exist well in human populated areas and are especially found in oil palm plantations where they feed on rodents attracted to the area.
 It is believed that the ability to thrive in these human-modified areas is leading to an increase in the general population of the species.

 Blood Pythons reach sexual maturity at 2-4 years old.
 Oviparous, females will lay up to 16 eggs.
 Females will remain coiled during incubation period and are likely to shiver to produce heat for the eggs.
 Because of this, they may lose half their body weight during incubation.
 Hatchlings will emerge after 2.5-3 months at approximately 12 inches in length.
 Wild pythons will be nervous, thus aggressive.
 Pythons in captivity will be more docile if handled from a young age.
 They spend most of their time in water for hunting purposes.

-- Can weigh up to 50 pounds
+- Blood Pythons can weigh up to 50 pounds!

-What You Can Do: Be careful when buying leather or snake skin.
+Be careful when buying leather or snake skin.
 Do not buy leather or fur from real animals.
 Research pets before you become an owner.
 Be aware of expected lifespan, diets, and specific requirements.
 Make sure to research the provider of your pet and not purchase from someone who removes animals directly from the wild.